kyamagu/mexopencv/README.markdown

 fast prototyping of OpenCV application in MATLAB, use of OpenCV as an external toolbox in MATLAB, and development of a custom MEX function.

+The current version of mexopencv is compatible with OpenCV 3.x.
+[Please check the v2.4 branch for OpenCV 2.4.x](https://github.com/kyamagu/mexopencv/tree/v2.4).

 Contents
 ========